Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 server, the communication ports and the encryption keys used to secure client-server comms.

-Therefore our next step is to generate configuration files for our new deployment.
+Therefore, our next step is to generate configuration files for our new deployment.
 The easiest way to get started is using the interactive config generator, which will build a pre-configured deployment type.
 These files are plain-text and you can easily edit them later to